alexdgibson/cc_website/content/blog/q1/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

 This is Goodhart’s Law in action.
 “When a measure becomes a target, it ceases to be a good measure”.
 As Q1 journal rankings have become a target for researchers, it has diluted the ability to assess the quality of research in these journals.
-Ranked by whatever metric, the top 25% cannot fit into 53%.
+Ranked by whatever metric, 53% cannot fit into the top 25%.

 This holds true for subgroups.